GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is `Dialog` in Android?** - [Learn more here](https://developer.android.com/guide/topics/ui/dialogs)

+* **Which dialog boxes are supported by android?**
+    - Android supports 4 dialog boxes:

+    a.)
+AlertDialog: Alert dialog box supports 0 to 3 buttons and a list of selectable elements which includes check boxes and radio buttons.

+    b.)
+ProgressDialog: This dialog box is an extension of AlertDialog and supports adding buttons.
+It displays a progress wheel or bar.

+    c.)
+DatePickerDialog: The user can select the date using this dialog box.

+    d.)
+TimePickerDialog: The user can select the time using this dialog box.

 * **What is `Toast` in Android?**
 - Android Toast can be used to display information for the short period of time.
 A toast contains message to be displayed quickly and disappears after sometime.
 [Learn more here](https://developer.android.com/guide/topics/ui/notifiers/toasts)